Aissle/Python-Binomial-distributions/README.md

 # Python-Binomial-distributions
-A code that runs binomial distributions using Python
+A code that runs Binomial and Gaussian distributions using Python